VISIT OUR ART STORE ▶

 Add Color and Final Splatters

-I pick up a bit of burnt sienna again and dab it here and there on the smaller flowers—just tiny touches to bring some warmth and interest.
+The artist picks up a bit of burnt sienna again and dabs it here and there on the smaller flowers—just tiny touches to bring some warmth and interest.

 Add burnt sienna to smaller flowers

-Then I add more clean water splatters, especially now that some paint has started to dry.
-I also splatter more of that dark gray mix (indigo and sepia) for an extra layer of texture.
+Then the artist adds more clean water splatters, especially now that some paint has started to dry.
+The artist also splatters more of that dark gray mix (indigo and sepia) for an extra layer of texture.

 Add splatters